bricaud/personal-blog/_posts/2017-10-04-azure-and-cosmos-db-graph.md

 To conclude, the graph setting of Cosmos DB is perfectly suited for users willing to learn and get a grip on graph models and a graph database.
 Azure avoid us the painful configuration of the server and the database, and we can concentrate on learning the graph logic and the Gremlin language.
 However, this simplicity does not allow for flexibility and the advanced graph users might be a bit disappointed.
 Meanwhile, the service will evolve and hopefully provide more advanced settings, more tutorials and documentation, and more open-source code at our disposal in the near future.

-It is important to understand that graph databases are cutting edge tools, they are rapidly evolving, with new versions coming at a fast pace and scarse documentation and tutorials.
+It is important to understand that graph databases are cutting edge tools, they are rapidly evolving, with new versions coming at a fast pace and scarce documentation and tutorials.
 We are just at the beginning of this new concept, this new way of thinking and structuring data.
 Observing its evolution is fascinating.

 [^1]: There is an issue with the serialization, the way the server receive and send data.
 The Cosmos DB graph is configured to accept only data in GraphSON v1 format (see [here](https://docs.microsoft.com/en-us/azure/cosmos-db/create-graph-gremlin-console)).
 Unfortunately, [pythongremlin](http://tinkerpop.apache.org/docs/current/reference/#gremlin-python) only handle GraphSON v2.
 (At the time of writing the latest version of gremlinpython is 3.3.0).